-- 6.1 To have a coordinated and evidence based approach to Waveney built sporting facility provision and to focus investment where gaps are identified. - 6.2 The Overview & Scrutiny Committee considered this report at their meeting on 1 December 2016 and a verbal update will be provided at the Cabinet meeting, as appropriate.
+6.1 To have a coordinated and evidence based approach to Waveney built sporting facility provision and to focus investment where gaps are identified.

-RECOMMENDATIONS
+RECOMMENDATIONS TO CABINET

 - 1. That Waveney District Council adopts the Waveney Built Facilities Strategy Document. - 2.
 That Waveney District Council endorses the Action Plan set out in the Waveney Built Facilities Strategy Document.